pvcraven/web-development-class/source/semester_1/assignments/03_css/css.rst

 To complete this project:

-* Find a project out of the list in the assignment page.
+* Find a different project out of the list in the assignment page.
 * Fork it using the "Fork" button on GitHub.
 * Clone the project onto your desktop using ``git clone <project url>``
 * You will be changing the files that are already there.
 Do NOT create your own folder with your